Hhorowitz734/C-Equation-Parser/README.md

 ---

-## Installation
-Instructions for setting up and installing your project:

-1. Prerequisite: Any prerequisites or dependencies.
-2. Step 1: First installation step.
-3. Step 2: Further steps...

----

 ## Installation Instructions

 This guide will walk you through the process of setting up and installing the EquationParser project on your system.